ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 ## Authenticating APIs using JWT
 {:#jwt}

-Ktor supports [JWT (JSON Web Tokens)](https://jwt.io/), which is a mechanism for authenticating json-encoded payloads.
+Ktor supports [JWT (JSON Web Tokens)](https://jwt.io/), which is a mechanism for authenticating JSON-encoded payloads.
-It is useful to create stateless authenticated APIs in a standard way, since there are client libraries for it in a myriad of languages.
+It is useful to create stateless authenticated APIs in the standard way, since there are client libraries for it in a myriad of languages.

 This feature will handle `Authorization: Bearer <JWT-TOKEN>`.